hdShang/arxiv-daily/docs/cs-CV/2025-05-05/papers/250502593v1-delta-dense-depth-from-events-and-lidar-using-transformers-attention.md

 ---
 layout: default
-title: DELTA: Dense Depth from Events and LiDAR using Transformer's Attention
+title: "DELTA: Dense Depth from Events and LiDAR using Transformer's Attention"
 ---

 # DELTA: Dense Depth from Events and LiDAR using Transformer's Attention